redwoodjs/redwoodjs-com-archive/docs/schemaRelations.md

 Redwood utilizes Prisma for handling the database connection, migrations, and queries.
 The file to configure both the database connection and data structure is `api/prisma/schema.prisma` (For the full Prisma Schema documentation, [click here](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema).)

 A typical `schema.prisma` includes many [data models](http://prisma.io/docs/reference/tools-and-interfaces/prisma-schema/models), which map to tables in a relational DB (and will map to collections in MongoDB).
-In order to create connections between these models, you'll need to use a powerful Prisma feature called *Relations*.
+To create connections between these models, you'll need to use a powerful Prisma feature called *Relations*.
 The schema syntax for a Relation is `@relation`.

 Before reading further, you should spend some time looking through the [Prisma Relations documentation](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/relations).